 Analyzing the results

-To Analyse the results, make a separate table for each of the six experiments.
+To analyze the results, make a separate table for each of the six experiments.

 The table is the raw output from the experimental program.
 It should include the trial number, the volume of the tone presented, and the response the participant supplied.
-Figure 2 shows what a portion of the table will look like for the first 10 trials with a tone of 1kHZ.
+Figure 2 shows what a portion of the table will look like for the first 10 trials with a tone of 1 kHz.

-Check to make sure that your program worked properly — i.e. that Yes responses led to a decrease in volume, and that No responses produced increases in volume.
+Check to make sure that your program worked properly — i.e., that ‘Yes’ responses led to a decrease in volume, and that No responses produced increases in volume.

-Now, make a graph: the X-axis should be the trial number, and the Y-axis should plot the volume of the tone presented on that trial.
+Now, make a graph: The X-axis should be the trial number, and the Y-axis should plot the volume of the tone presented on that trial.
 Figure 3 shows an example.

 Generate a graph like this for each tone.

+Now average together the volumes played during the last ten trials of the experiment for each tone.
+The value obtained is called the ‘volume threshold.’

+Figure 4 is an example of the volume threshold as a function of pitch.

-Representative Result
+Representative Results

 The aim of the staircase procedure is to bring the participant to a volume at which they can just barely hear a tone.
 This is achieved by prompting a series of ‘No’ responses in the first few trials.
-Once a ‘Yes’ response is produced, the goal is to keep the volume played close to the one that elicited the first Yes.
-This is done by lowering the volume whenever a Yes response is given.
+Once a ‘Yes’ response is produced, the goal is to keep the volume played close to the one that elicited the first ‘Yes’.
+This is done by lowering the volume whenever a ‘Yes’ response is given.
 This produces a pattern in which the volume rises steadily in the first few trials, and then plateaus, remaining in a narrow range until the end of the experiment, as seen in Figure 3.
 The central tendency of this narrow range is a measure of the threshold.
 In Figure 3, it is clear that the threshold is reached at around 6 dB.
 A common way to calculate the threshold is to compute the average of the volumes played during the last 10 trials of the experiments.
 In the case of Figure 3, that average works out to 6.1 dB.

-With results obtained for six tones of different frequencies, one can see that perceptibility thresholds vary by frequency (what is often called, pitch).
+With results obtained for six tones of different frequencies, one can see that perceptibility thresholds vary by frequency (what is often called pitch).
 Higher pitched sounds are harder to hear than lower pitched ones.
-To see this graphically, compute the volume threshold for each of the six tones tested in the experiment, just as done for the 1 kHz tone —by averaging the volumes played during the last ten trials of each individual experiment.
-Figure 4 shows such a graph.
-The data shown are for a single participant, 20 years old.
+To see this graphically, plot the volume threshold for each of the six tones tested in the experiment, just as done for the 1 kHz tone — as shown in Figure 4.
+The data shown are for a single participant, 20 yrs old.
 The main pattern is that the low frequency tones are easier to hear than high frequency tones.
 This is a fact of human hearing that arises because of the structure of the auditory system, starting with nature of the vibrating filaments and bones inside the human ear.

 Indeed, as people age, the disparity between low and high frequency sounds increases.
-Figure 5 Graphs auditory thresholds for the 20 year old subject shown in Figure 4, along with thresholds for a 40 year old and a 60 year old.
+Figure 5 graphs auditory thresholds for the 20-yr-old subject shown in Figure 4, along with thresholds for a 40-yr-old and a 60-yr-old.
 In general, thresholds increase as people get older.
 But in addition, higher frequency tones become considerably harder to hear than low frequency tones.

 Applications